HollowMan6/CS-E4160/A2/README.md

 - The To header is added when the email is addressed to the recipient.
 - The Subject header is added when the email is given a subject.
 - The Received header is added by each mail server that handles the message.
 This header contains information about the server and the time it received the message.
-The Message-ID header is added when the message is first composed, it's unique identifier for the message
+- The Message-ID header is added when the message is first composed, it's unique identifier for the message.
 - The Date header is added when the email is sent.
-- Some headers are added by the client software or the email server software, such as the User-Agent header, which identifies the software used to compose and send the email, or the MIME-Version header, which specifies the version of the MIME standard used in the message.
+- Some headers are added by the client software or the email server software, such as the MIME-Version header, which specifies the version of the MIME standard used in the message.
+- The Content-Type header specifies the type of content in the message, such as text, image, or audio.
+- The Content-Transfer-Encoding header specifies the encoding used to encode the message body.
+- The Return-Path header specifies the address to which undeliverable messages should be sent.

 ### 4. Configuring procmail and spamassassin
 Procmail is configured by writing instruction sets caller recipes to a configuration file procmailrc(5).
 Edit (create if necessary) /etc/procmailrc and begin by piping your arriving emails into spamassassin with the following recipe: